arvryna/hack-xv6/README.md

-Fiddling with forked version of Xv6 Kernel
+# Fiddling with Xv6 Kernel:

+I forked the xv6 OS from the original source, added quick guide to new comers of this xv6 codebase, implementing few new sys calls, enhancing/experimenting it the way i want, comments from original authors are at the end of the file.

 # Setup instructions: